-Today’s recipe for gluten-free chocolate olive oil cake is one that I made in partnership with Monini, using their Classico Extra Virgin Olive Oil.
-By using cocoa and 70% dark chocolate, we achieve an intense chocolate flavoured cake that is both fudgy yet light.
+Today’s recipe for gluten-free chocolate olive oil cake is one that I made by using cocoa and 70% dark chocolate.
+It is an intensely chocolate flavoured cake that is both fudgy yet light.
 Olive oil adds an extra layer of flavour, while allowing the chocolate to shine.

-The cake is gum free, starch free and extremely simple to make.
+The cake is made without xanthan gum or guar gum.
+It is also starch free and extremely simple and easy to make.
 If you use a dairy free 70% dark chocolate (like Lindt 70%) and a dairy free icing, the cake is also dairy free.

 As we briefly chatted about above, the chocolate (milk aside) is what will determine if the cake is dairy free.
 70% cooking chocolate generally contains milk solids, whereas 70% Lindt (for example) is actually dairy free/vegan.